- How to prime your Black Berkey elements

 litres(1000 gallons), or once per year, whichever comes first.

 - Clean the Black Berkey elements as needed, when flow rate declines.
-Remove the elements from your system by unscrewing the wingnuts, scrub the exterior of each element under running water with a green nylon scouring pad or a nylon brush and reassemble the system.
+Remove the elements from your system by unscrewing the wingnuts, scrub the exterior of each element under running water with a green nylon scouring pad or a nylon brush.
+For optimal flow rate, re-prime the filters after they have been cleaned to purge any air in the micropores before you reassemble the system.

 - NEVER use dish soap or any other product to clean Black Berkey elements.